learning-process/parallel_programming_course/docs/common_information/introduction.rst

   instructions (**read it in full!!!**).
 - Additionally, each repository includes an example of a properly formatted PULL REQUEST.
-- All tasks are mandatory.
+- Submission of all tasks is mandatory to pass the course.
 - A task that has been merged into the master branch continues to be reviewed.
 If a task fails in the master, it is disabled, and a record of this is added to the score table.
 All disabled tasks will result in